MPhuongLe/blog.hocnoi/_posts/2025-10-05-Vipassana-Experience.md

 date: 2025-10-05
 ---

-Today I completed my 10-day vipassana course!
-To begin, *Vipassana is wonderful*.
-The most profound experience I've ever had in my life.
+Today I completed my 10-day Vipassana course!

+TL;DR: Vipassana is wonderful.
+It’s the most profound experience I’ve ever had.
+The course is completely free, and I highly recommend trying it whenever you have 11 days to dedicate.

-Now I will tell you everything I can remember.
+Now, I’ll share everything I can remember from the experience.

 ## Day -1